 Studies have shown that 70% of small business owners who enlist the support of a mentor see their companies survive for at least five years.
 This is twice as long as those entrepreneurs who forgo mentoring services.

 Fantastic mentors will have a lifetime of real-world knowledge and a dizzying array of skills to share with you.
-Look for one with five or more years experience in the field.
+Look for one with five or more years of experience in the field.

 Your mentor should have a keen awareness that he doesn’t know everything there is to know about his business niche.
-That’s why ideally, your mentor will introduce you to his network of experts who will be eager to help you acquire a more comprehensive understanding of running a boat business.
+That’s why, ideally, your mentor will introduce you to his network of experts who will be eager to help you acquire a more comprehensive understanding of running a boat business.

 An excellent mentor is also someone who runs his business according to impeccable ethical standards.
 You don’t want to be tutored by an individual who jettisons his moral standards in pursuit of the almighty buck.

 Ask your mentor if he can develop an action plan based on concrete goals.
-For example, learning the essential skills all successful boat charter business owners must-have.
+For example, learning the essential skills all successful boat charter business owners must have.

 It’s great if you can locate a mentor who has a proven history of pushing his own professional boundaries.
 This will hopefully inspire you with the confidence to push past your own limits.

 Pick your guru’s brains and take advantage of all the knowledge he’s willing to share with you.
 By doing this, you’ll have a leg up when it’s time to start your own charter boat business.
-If you need more guidance on mentorship read this excellent Forbes article on the subject.
+If you need more guidance on mentorship, read this excellent Forbes article on the subject.

 Step 3: Licensing